 - Limited support for transaction tracing makes it impossible to view the transaction starting in the frontend and ending in the data store.

 Sematext’s pricing is simple yet very flexible.
-You can have a different plan depending on your needs and requirements.
 Tomcat performance monitoring is metered by the hour, making it suitable for static and dynamic environments designed and configured to scale up and down.
 It starts with $3.6 per host per month for the standard plan and 7 days of monitoring data retention.

 Watch the video below to learn more about Sematext Monitoring: